 Travel a little outside of Vienna and you soon find yourself among hills heaving with grapes.
 The province of Lower Austria even has a region known as the wine quarter (Weinviertel).

-In fact, you don’t even need to leave Vienna to see vineyards.
-The city’s own wine-making heritage dates back to Roman times, and there’s a state-owned winery producing award-winning vintages from local grape varieties.
+In fact, you don’t need to leave Vienna to see vineyards.
+The city’s own wine-making heritage dates back to Roman times and a state-owned winery even produces award-winning vintages from local grape varieties.

-It’s a little early for 2021 dates (assuming the festival takes place).
-The wine flowed in early May at the last one, starting at 3pm for trade visitors and at 5pm for the general public, then ending at 9pm.
+I have no dates for the next such Wine Fest yet, assuming the festival repeats.
+The wine flowed in early May previously, starting at 3pm for trade visitors and at 5pm for the general public, then ending at 9pm.

 Tickets for the general public included wine tastings, with tickets available in advance through the festival website.